 The power given by the Indian Councils Act, 1861 (24 & 25 Vict. c.
 67, s.
 47), would appear from the context to be intended to be exercised for legislative purposes only, and is therefore reproduced below, s.
 74. That given by the Act of 1865 (28 & 29 Vict. c.
 17, s.
 4) is wider.
 The Government of India were advised in 1878 that the Act of 1865 enables the Governor-General in Council to transfer territory from a chief commissionership to a presidency or lieutenant-governorship, but does not allow the converse.
 Parliament, it was thought, having enacted 17 & 18 Vict. c.
 77, s.
 3, must be taken to have been aware of the existence of territories called chief commissionerships, and to have deliberately omitted any mention of these in the Act of 1865.
+Power to transfer from a chief-commissionership to a presidency or lieutenantgovernorship, or the converse, has now been declared to exist by s.
+4 (2) of the Government of India Act, 1912.

 On April 24, 1883, a proclamation was issued under 28 & 29 Vict. c.
 17, s.
 4, placing the villages of Shaikh-Othman and Imad, near Aden, under the Government of Bombay.
-The section has since then been applied to Persm.
+The section has since then been applied to Perim.